-Perhaps one of the most effective exercises, the dead lift is a tried-and-true compound functional movement that is utilized to build full body strength for more explosiveness, speed and power.
+Perhaps one of the most effective exercises, the deadlift is a tried-and-true compound functional movement that is utilized to build full body strength for more explosiveness, speed, and power.
 The deadlift, much like many other resistance training exercises, comes with many variations which include the Romanian deadlift, straight leg deadlift, and the sumo deadlift.
-We’re going to discuss differences and similarities between these deadlift variations so you can decide which one to include in your strength training program.
+We’re going to discuss the differences and similarities between these deadlift variations so you can decide which one to include in your strength training program.

 Benefits Of Deadlifts

 The majority of us have postural imbalances, and many are quad dominant, meaning that most of the muscle mass in our legs is attributed to the quadriceps.
 Thus we develop a structure that lacks balance, since the hamstrings are an often neglected and forgotten muscle group, leading to an innumerable amount of issues such as hunched shoulders, a weakened core, and underdeveloped glutes, which makes us prone to lower back issues.

 Posterior training will with deadlifts help reduce these risks and give you a stronger posture for proper spinal support and a stronger back.
 Not to mention, help you carry yourself with more confidence [R].
 Improper posture can lead to muscular imbalances, disrupting your body's homeostasis, creating overcompensation, muscle tightness, and making your more prone for injury.
 Deadlifts can help you build bigger hamstrings and glutes, and develop a stronger back, lats, and core.

 2. Deadlifts Burn More Body Fat

 The more muscle mass you have, the more calories you burn at rest.
 Strength training and exercise movements such as the deadlift will help build more muscle mass, therefore burning more calories at rest, boosting your metabolic rate.
 Resting muscle tissue burns 6kcal/lb per day at rest, thus the more muscle you have, the more calories you burn.